fourstix/Elfos-utils/README.md

 Library Files
 -------------
 The command files are grouped into three Elf/OS library files that can be unpacked with the Elf/OS lbr command using the e option to *extract* files.
-* misc_utils.lbr - Library file for miscellaneous Elf/OS utilities contains the cmd, cls, input, output, nop, pwd, say, stack and MemoryHog commands.
+* misc_utils.lbr - Library file for miscellaneous Elf/OS utilities contains the cmd, cls, input, malloc, mfree, output, nop, pwd, say, stack and xtrim commands.
 Extract these files with the Elf/OS command *lbr e misc_utils*
 * stg_utils.lbr - Library file  for STG NVR/RTC/UART and STG EPROM utilities contains the stg, videostg,  xsb, seq and req commands.
 Extract these files with the Elf/OS command *lbr e stg_utils*
 * video_utils.lbr - Library file for ELf/OS 1861 Pixie Video utilities contains the spaceship, dma_test, tvclock and voff commands.
 Extract these files with the Elf/OS command *lbr e video_utils*